gcgavinoc/project-1/README.md

 ## Color Scheme
 [Go to top](#table-of-contents)

 The color scheme I chose for this site was decided upon with the minimalist design philosophy in mind.
 I decided to have the primary and secondary (or background and foreground) colors be total contrasts of each other, and therefore settled on black and white.
 The background video includes orange-red in it's visual flairs, and so I decided to make the tertiary (or highlight) color orange-red as well.
 Certain elements such as icons that act as bullet points for list items are colored orange-red so as to distinguish the list items from each other.
 As well as this, there are many items that will turn orange-red on mouse hover so that the user knows they are clickable or interactable, such as links or text fields.
-I also added an orange-red background to the footer on the smaller screen sizes, as the social media links in the footer were overlapping the other content on the page at those screen sizes.
+I also added a black background to the footer on the smaller screen sizes, as the social media links in the footer were overlapping the other content on the page at those screen sizes.
 ## Images/Videos
 [Go to top](#table-of-contents)